deepyaad/emotion-fmri-classification/README.md

 # Inside Out ML: Emotion Classification from fMRI

-This repository contains the final project for CS 6140 Machine Learning, focusing on emotion classification from fMRI data using various parcellation and projection techniques.
+This repository contains a research investigation, focusing on emotion classification from fMRI data using various parcellation and projection techniques.
 It explores feature extraction methods for high-dimensional, auto-correlated neuroimaging data in multi-class classification tasks.

 ---